-Commencing in the 1980s, public administration came under growing state and public demands to become more market-focused, service-oriented, open and efficient (Hughes, 1994; Sparrow, 2000).
+Commencing in the 1980s, public administration came under growing state and public demands to become more market-focussed, service-oriented, open and efficient (Hughes, 1994; Sparrow, 2000).
 Many of the management strategies and practices espoused by critics were borrowed from private enterprise.
-They focused on 'service, customers, quality, and process improvement' instead of 'compliance management, risk control, or structuring the application of enforcement discretion' (Sparrow, 2000, p.
-2).
-They required a shift from 'rigidity' with its focus on 'equity and due process' to 'flexibility' with a focus on 'results' (Hughes, 1994, p.
-259; Gregory, 1999, p.
-63).
+They focussed on 'service, customers, quality, and process improvement' instead of 'compliance management, risk control, or structuring the application of enforcement discretion' (Sparrow, 2000:2).
+They required a shift from 'rigidity' with its focus on 'equity and due process' to 'flexibility' with a focus on 'results' (Hughes, 1994:259; Gregory, 1999:63).
 Change of this magnitude can be difficult, particularly for public agencies whose principal role is not service delivery but regulation or enforcement.
 Taxation agencies, for example, faced the challenge of implementing these reforms while simultaneously delivering obligations for compliance with taxation regulations (Sparrow, 2000).

 Coupled with new demands on public administration generally were challenges to the legitimacy of tax systems.
 In some countries this began with reports of citizen or business outrage at abuses of power by tax administrations.
-In the United States, citizens charged that personnel of the Internal Revenue Service (IRS) were 'rude, abusive, or unhelpful', and also that 'the IRS retaliates against those who criticise it' (Report of the National Commission on Restructuring the Internal Revenue Service, 1997, pp. 1-2).
-There were complaints, moreover, that the IRS was 'reactive' rather than 'proactive', that customer satisfaction was low, and that the public believed the quality of IRS service was 'deteriorating' (1997, p.
-11).
-As a result of these attacks, the National Commission on Restructuring the Internal Revenue Service was created and charged with recommending 'changes to the IRS that will help restore the public's faith in the American tax system' (1997, p. v).
+In the United States, citizens charged that personnel of the Internal Revenue Service (IRS) were 'rude, abusive, or unhelpful', and also that 'the IRS retaliates against those who criticize it' (Report of the National Commission on Restructuring the Internal Revenue Service, 1997:J-2).
+There were complaints, moreover, that the IRS was 'reactive' rather than 'proactive', that customer satisfaction was low, and that the public believed the quality of IRS service was 'deteriorating' (1997:11).
+As a result of these attacks, the National Commission on Restructuring the Internal Revenue Service was created and charged with recommending 'changes to the IRS that will help restore the public's faith in the American tax system' (1997:v).

 The IRS did not stand alone as a target of citizen criticism, however.
-In the 1990s the Australian media increasingly drew attention to poor ATO practices and excessive use of power.
-There were charges of ATO harassment of 'small fry' to pay small amounts of money they owed while 'big debtors' were let off the hook (Sydney Morning Herald, 1996a, 1996b; The Age, 1996a, 1996b).
-ATO staff were accused of being 'bloodhounds' (Dobbie, 1993), who 'monstered' and 'tormented' taxpayers, and who launched 'covert attack' on them (Australian Financial Review, 1997; Anonymous, 1997a, 1997b, 1997c; Hunt, 1998).
-Accusations of excessive and unfair use of power (Gumley and Wyatt, 1996) were balanced with claims that the ATO was 'out of touch' and 'lacked understanding' of 'commercial reality' (Anonymous, 1997a, 1997b, 1997c).
-There were suggestions that the ATO's actions were 'morally wrong' (Sydney Morning Herald, 1996a, 1996b) and that poor ATO use of penalties 'threatened the integrity of the tax system' (The Age, 1996a, 1996b).
-Newspapers highlighted unacceptable internal ATO practice and sarcastically mocked ATO wastage of taxpayers' money (Sun Herald, 1996).
+In the 1990s the Australian media increasingly drew attention to poor Tax Office practices and excessive use of power.
+There were charges of Tax Office harassment of 'small fry' to pay small amounts of money they owed while 'big debtors' were let off the hook (Sydney Morning Herald, 1996; The Age, 1996).
+Tax Office staff were accused of being 'bloodhounds' (Financial Forum, 1993), who 'monstered' and 'tormented' taxpayers, and who launched 'covert attacks' on them (Taxation in Australia, 1997, 1998; Australian Financial Review, 1997).

+Accusations of excessive and unfair use of power (Australian Tax Review, 1996) were balanced with claims that the Tax Office was 'out of touch' and 'lacked understanding' of 'commercial reality' (Taxation in Australia, 1997).
+There were suggestions that the Tax Office's actions were 'morally wrong' (Sydney Morning Herald, 1996) and that poor Tax Office use of penalties 'threatened the integrity of the tax system' (The Age, 1996).
+Newspapers highlighted unacceptable internal Tax Office practice and sarcastically mocked Tax Office wastage of taxpayers' money (Sun Herald, 1996).
 Criticism and demands for change came from the community and government alike.
-These demands challenged the 'traditional' social order within the ATO and taxation administrations that operated in similar fashion.
+These demands challenged the 'traditional' social order within the Tax Office and taxation administrations that operated in similar fashion.